software-mansion-labs/webgpu-workshop/src/lessons/3_LavaLamp/README.md

   .createPipeline();
 ```

-1.4 Run pipeline in render loop.
+1.4 Run the pipeline in a render loop.
 📁 `lamp.web.ts`
 ```ts
 function frame() {